By Áron Domokos

 In this alternative history world, the level of technology is less advanced: the town has a few battle wagons and a few non-functioning fire engines, the streets are lit by kerosene lamps, the camel market is bustling, there are no computers or internet, but science fiction anthologies and magazines are in their heyday.
 In this Orientalist setting it is easy to sympathise with the adolescent heroes, especially the young narrator, his love for fantastic stories (more of these pulp fiction adventures, with their captivating language, are built into the story!) and his first timid attempt at conquering a woman’s heart that ends in disaster.

 The representations of the Roma as minor characters follow Trumpener’s well-known and in some cases offensive stereotypes.
-Since the very beginning of the story poverty is aligned with ethnicity: “Misery was synonymous with Gypsyism, a world of shabby, dilapidated houses and tin shacks that made up a third of Kisvárda, deep in the sand hills and temperate rainforests.
+From the very beginning of the story poverty is aligned with ethnicity: “Misery was synonymous with Gypsyism, a world of shabby, dilapidated houses and tin shacks that made up a third of Kisvárda, deep in the sand hills and temperate rainforests.
 Our parents kept us away from it with well-placed horror stories.”
 This reflects the view of the bourgeois majority society.
 According to them, the narrator explains, “Gypsies come to steal in droves on Palmyra Avenue (so they are forced to cheat on taxes because the Gypsies take the profits)”.
 Their residence is the camp, the temporary settlement: “[They] have camped for centuries at the end of the Assyrian district, among the sand dunes, and the only reminder of their nomadic existence was that they roasted camel meat on charcoal fires.”
 They are depicted as having a passionate nature, but not easy to frighten, especially when harmed: they would defend themselves with gerryrigged mines and rocket launchers.

 The protagonist’s good friend, Omar Lakatos, is from a well-off Gypsy family.
 A somewhat slow, yet highly imaginative young boy, he is keen on learning a new profession every week.
 A leading member of his adolescent circle of friends, he has great physical strength and a strong desire for women: “Omar loved not girls, but naked girls […] But the Gypsies, according to popular belief, do not consider it (sex) a crime and it is not regulated, they always have sex with everyone, as soon as the hormones that kill childhood are sufficiently increased in girls.”
 Trying to save his friends’ reputation, he admits to a theft of a missing object that neither he, nor his friends have touched – he knows he will be a suspect anyway, and his father can help him out by paying “the bill”.
 Traces of everyday racism present in the community of Kisvárda are similar to those of present-day Hungarian towns of the same size.